 There is in addition a requirement for occupied bandwidth.

+< Next OF CHANGE>

 10.3 OTA reference sensitivity level

 10.3.1 General

 The OTA REFSENS requirement is a directional requirement and is intended to ensure the minimum OTA reference sensitivity level for a declared OTA REFSENS RoAoA.
 The OTA reference sensitivity power level EISREFSENS is the minimum mean power received at the RIB at which a reference performance requirement shall be met for a specified reference measurement channel.